Font Size

 The display size of text characters.
 Specified in CSS using units like px, em, rem, and vw.

-Font size specifies the display size of text characters.
-In CSS, the font-size property accepts various units: px (pixels), em (relative to parent), rem (relative to root), and vw (relative to viewport width).
+Font size is a property that specifies the display size of text characters.
+In CSS, the font-size property accepts various units: px (pixels), em (relative to parent element), rem (relative to root element), vw (relative to viewport width), and % (percentage).
+As the foundation of web typography, it directly affects readability, accessibility, and design consistency.

-Responsive design increasingly uses the clamp() function for fluid typography, specifying minimum, preferred, and maximum values so font size scales smoothly with screen size.
+Responsive design increasingly uses the clamp() function for fluid typography.
+By specifying minimum, preferred, and maximum values like font-size: clamp(1rem, 2.5vw, 2rem), font size scales smoothly with screen size.
+Unlike stepped changes via media queries, this approach automatically applies optimal sizes across all screen widths.